-The building to be built had to reflect the innovative, modern and powerful situation of the Germans after World War I. The German state gave this task to Mies van der Rohe, who successfully managed the Werkbund Exhibition in 1927.
-Rohe would be responsible for both the design and construction of the building and the other German structures at the fair for a short period as such a year.
+The candidate pavilion design had to reflect the innovative, modern and powerful situation of the Germans after World War I. The German state gave this task to Mies van der Rohe, who successfully managed the Werkbund Exhibition in 1927.

-Since the architect wanted to reflect the revived spirit and modern identity of the Germans after the war, he wanted to showcase the architecture of Barcelona Pavilion itself rather than designing a special exhibition space inside.
-In this manner, it became easier to direct and influence the visitors in the fair.
+Since the architect wanted to reflect the revived spirit and modern identity of the Germans after the war, he aimed to showcase the architecture of the Barcelona Pavilion itself, rather than designing a special exhibition space inside.
+In this manner, it became easier to direct and influence the visitors.

 The building forces visitors to enter inside.
 It directs people through walls and surfaces.
 Instead of drawing a straight direction, it goes beyond just being a place that protects from external factors by interfering with the orientation of the visitors.

-Several important works and sculptures are exhibited inside, such as the Barcelona Pavilion chair designed by Mies.
+There are several important works and sculptures exhibited inside, such as the Barcelona Pavilion chair designed by Mies van der Rohe.
 But the main focus of this exhibition place is the modern pavilion building itself.

-Consisting of a single storey, the building has a pretty calm splayed mass.
+Consisting of a single story, the building has a pretty calm splayed mass.
 There are 2 main reasons for this.
-Spreading of the building on a large land in the horizontal plane and having a very low roof on the single-storey space.
+Spreading the building on a large land in the horizontal plane and having a very low roof on the single-story space.

 The rectangular geometric form of the building and the landscape, as well as the sharp lines of the facade and interior walls, are in harmony with materials of similar attitude.